im-just-k/flappy-bird-project/README.md

 # Flappy Bird Project
-React + ESP32 Wi-Fi button Flappy Bird clone.
+A Flappy Bird clone made with REACT